AlixAmoureux/Beers/README.md

 # Spring-Boot

-Small project showing great beers that I know using Spring Boot and Hibernate
+Webservice showing beers that I know using Spring Boot framework (java)

 Url : http://localhost:4242/beers

 Description : this request shows all beers that are hard coded

-What I use :
+What I used :
   - Visual Studio Code
   - JDK 15
   - Java 14

 Tutorial :
-1) Import the project in Visual Studio Code
+1) Import the project in your code editor
 2) Download dependencies (npm install)
 3) Launch the server
 4) In a web browser, try :